rec/rec/resume.md

 engineering parts.

-The founder created a good demo and then raised money through crowdfunding and Reddit and I came in after that, first as a consultant and then became CTO.
+The founder created a good demo and then raised money through crowdfunding and Reddit and I came in after that, first as a consultant and then as CTO.

 As the only full-time programmer I had my hands in everything, but here are the parts I wrote all of, all in Python:

-* A _parts crawler_ over two dozen disparate disparate websites totalling almost a million parts, first directly, then proxied, finally using ScraperAPI's fancy new asynchronous proxy, with a _searchable HTTP cache_ in PostgreSQL, later rewritten entirely because it got huge and I learned better.
+* A _parts crawler_ over two dozen disparate websites totalling almost a million parts, carefully rate-limited, first directly, then proxied, finally using ScraperAPI's fancy new asynchronous proxy, with a _searchable HTTP cache_ in PostgreSQL.

-* A _data store_ based on S3, replicated over multiple providers and with an incremental offsite "physical" backup, a _data resource management system_, for convenient replication of resources, and projects containing multiple resources, including sharded files.
+* A _data store_ based on S3, replicated over multiple providers and with an incremental offsite "physical" backup, and a _data resource management system_ written on top of the data store, for convenient replication of resources, and projects containing multiple resources, including databases and sharded files.

 * A neat little proprietary _memory-mapped index_ for direct searching and retrieval, and [Whoosh](https://whoosh.readthedocs.io/en/latest/) for text